C3 De-Escalation: Session II

 Relevant to the content of this educational activity, the following individual(s) have a conflict(s) with commercial interest companies to disclose.

-- Andra Medea, MA, Speaker, Creator of C3 De-Escalation and receives royalties from books she has authored
+- Andra Medea, MA, Planning Committee Member, Creator of C3 De-Escalation and receives royalties from books she has authored

 Continuing Education Credit